rust-github/rust-github.github.io/index.md

 Stop copy pasting tons of markdown and yaml files each time you start a new rust project.
 Let's create them only once, together!

+You can see an example of this template [here](https://github.com/rust-github/rust-gh-example).

 ## Template content

 ### GitHub Actions